Why the World Comes to the Carolinas

 The Carolinas is believed to be the largest energy economy in the eastern United States and among the most diverse in the world.
 Many call The Carolinas: A New State of EnergyTM.
-With well over 1,000 companies and organizations with an energy interest, the Carolinas is recognized globally as a “one-stop shopping” energy industry destination.
-Companies, energy ministries and trade offices from the Pacific Rim, Asia, Africa, Europe and elsewhere in the Americas routinely visit the Carolinas to seek products and services for their energy development needs.
-The Carolinas leads in energy research, education, workforce development and companies.
-Associations routinely come to the Carolinas for their regional, national and global conferences and federal and state policy makers seek advice from the Carolinas energy leadership.
+With thousands of energy companies and organizations, the Carolinas is recognized globally as a “one-stop shopping” destination for energy solutions.
+Companies, energy ministries and trade offices from Africa, Asia, Europe, the Pacific Rim and elsewhere in the Americas routinely visit the Carolinas to secure products, services and processes for their energy needs.

 |Nuclear Energy – The Carolinas is home to the largest nuclear generating capacity in the U.S. and to the largest concentration of nuclear service companies in the world.
 A Clemson Study identified a Carolinas nuclear workforce exceeding 23,000 and producing $20 billion annually in value.
 The Nuclear Energy Institute identifies more than 140 Carolinas companies and organizations with a nuclear interest.|

 |Energy Advanced Manufacturing – The Carolinas is home to one of the largest concentrations of energy manufacturing companies in the world with products including turbines, batteries, solar components, switches, carbon alloys, high-voltage cable, nuclear valves, filters and concrete, smart grid components, lighting, building controls, power electronics, fuel cell components, safety equipment, wind components, smart meters, electric vehicle components and much more.|